joycexfang/iot-final-project/README.md

 # how to run traffic light transmitter

-python3 main.py
+python3 traffic_light_main.py

-# how to run car 1 receiver
+# how to run car 1

-python3 car1_receiver.py
+python3 car1_main.py

-# how to run car 1 transmitter
+# how to run car 2

-python3 car1_transmitter.py
+python3 car2_main.py